 A serious brain injury can arise from seemingly minor incidents, illnesses, and trauma.
 Some of the most common causes of brain injuries include:

-During a car accident in Baton Rouge, a blow to the head or sudden movement (whiplash) can result in a brain injury.
+During a car accident, a blow to the head or sudden movement (whiplash) can result in a brain injury.

 Hitting your head after falling or having something fall on your head could cause serious damage.